dpasca/portfolio/index.md

 <img src="images/dav_front_shot_cropped.jpg" alt="Davide Pasca" style="width: 120px; float: right; margin-left: 5px; margin-bottom: 10px; border-radius: 10px; position: relative; top: 20px;"/>

 Programming represents the pinnacle of exploration and creativity for me.
 I'm deeply involved in R&D, constantly pursuing innovative ideas and technologies.
-In the years I also found significant satisfaction in developing impactful software, particularly in the realms of gaming and interactive media, used and enjoyed by millions worldwide.
+Over the years I also found significant satisfaction in developing impactful software, particularly in gaming, interactive media, quantitative trading, and developer tools.

-My native language is Italian 🇮🇹, I'm fluent in English 🇺🇸, decent in Japanese 🇯🇵, and I can catch some words in Russian 🇷🇺 and Chinese 🇨🇳.
+I speak Italian, English, Japanese, and occasionally touch on some other languages.

 ## Career

-My current focus lies in [AI Research & Development](#ai-rnd), working both at the low level with **C++**, **Python**, and **PyTorch**, and at the higher level with LLMs, **OpenAI's API** and **agent-based architectures**.
+My current focus lies in [AI Research & Development](#ai-rnd), AI-native products, and developer tools.
+I work both at the low level with **C++** and **PyTorch**, and at the higher level with LLM APIs, model routing, tool orchestration, and agent-based architectures.

+I am actively developing my own AI-based IDE called [Little Control Room](#little-control-room).
+I believe that the ability to rapidly develop tools for development is essential to accelerating productivity.
+It has the potential to build a competitive hedge and to future-proof this business by building alternative solutions, rather than relying on a single LLM provider.

-I've successfully applied **AI / ML** to **financial market forecasting** ([ENZO-TS](#enzo-trading-system)), **autopilot** for airframes ([XPSVR](#xpsvr-experimental-flight-simulator)) and, more recently, **virtual assistants** and **agents** ([ChatAI](https://github.com/dpasca/ChatAI)) running on modern LLMs ([code available](https://github.com/topics/ai?q=user:dpasca) on GitHub)
+Before the new AI wave that started with ChatGPT, I've successfully applied **AI / ML** to **financial market forecasting** ([ENZO-TS](#enzo-trading-system)) and **autopilot** for airframes ([XPSVR](#xpsvr-experimental-flight-simulator)).

-Prior to AI, I dedicated over two decades to **game development** and **real-time 3D graphics**, gaining experience in major gaming corporations as well as spearheading projects at my own [development studio](https://oykgames.com).
+Since the mid-90s I've been working on **game development** and **real-time 3D graphics**, gaining experience in major gaming corporations as well as spearheading projects at my own [development studio](https://oykgames.com).

-## A programmer in 2024 ?
+## Programming in the AI era

-I'm not a terribly nostalgic person, and while I do appreciate how programming used to be, I very much welcomed the benefits recently brought by AI tools such as *ChatGPT* and *Copilot*.
-I've always wished for more time and more brain power to explore and implement many ideas that I had, and these tools are a giant leap in that direction.
+I'm not a terribly nostalgic person, and while I do appreciate how programming used to be and the personal benefits I received from doing it manually, I also realize that my passion for technology and the will to build more and better is stronger than the pure activity of writing code.
+Writing code itself has changed a lot over the years, from the daunting task of writing terse assembly code trying to shave every cycle to high-level languages and package systems that allow for rapid development of fairly complex applications.

-I believe (hope ?) that as much as an equalizer these AI tools are, they will continue to work as a force multiplier, expecially for those of us that have extensive experience in software engineering.
+LLMs as they are today in 2026 have completely revolutionized the process, although having a strong foundation as a software engineer is still essential to build robust products.

+Recent projects such as **AskMei.ai**, **Little Control Room**, and **Fractal Strike** are fully developed with AI tools as a normal part of the engineering process.
+They are built with programming languages that I have never formally learned, but that now feel less like barriers and more like abstraction layers over the process of development.

 |  Quick Links              |                                           |
 |:--------------------------|:------------------------------------------|